 The GDPR imposes potential administrative fines for failure to provide appropriate security measures or required data breach notification of up to EUR10 million or 2% of the organization's annual global turnover (Article 83(4), GDPR).

 Sector-Specific Notification Requirements

-The 2nd DSAnpUG-EU made GDPR-conforming changes to various laws, generally deferring to the BDSG for data breach notification requirements.
+The BDSG is the main source regarding data breach notification requirements.
 However, some companies must also abide by the notification requirements found in sector-specific laws.

 For example: